Grasping onto a dock near Tampa Bay, watching Hermine roll away

 GULFPORT, Fla.
-As Hurricane Hermine lashed out at Florida’s Gulf Coast, Maia Marksberry got as close as she could to the fury, gripping tightly to the side of a floating dock.
+(Reuters) - As Hurricane Hermine lashed out at Florida’s Gulf Coast, Maia Marksberry got as close as she could to the fury, gripping tightly to the side of a floating dock.

 As blinding rain hammered down, and waves crashed over her, Marksberry reveled at the sight of jumping fish and stingrays.